 Existing education facilities (particularly Public Pre- and Primary schools) are concentrated in the areas south of Lyons and Muirhead; thus, are poorly situated to accommodate increased demand from further population growth in the Lee Point area, in additional to housing and population increase in Muirhead.
 Discussions with the Department of Education (GHD 2014) indicates existing pre-school/long day care/ kindergarten facilities are at capacity, and located such that accommodation of increased population in the Lee Point area is unlikely to be feasible or appropriate.
 There is limited capacity at some local primary schools, with some space at existing sites for expansion; however, the distance to primary schools coupled with additional population in Muirhead is likely to create a shortage of current services.
-Existing secondary school facilities are currently at or near capacity; however, expansion of existing facilities with space available is likely to accommodate increased demand.
-Increased mobility of secondary school students indicates a greater ability to rely on an expansion of current services.
+Existing secondary school facilities are currently at or near capacity; however, expansion of existing facilities with space available is likely to rely on an expansion of current services.